Welcome to the new version of European Tribune. It's just a new layout, so everything should work as before - please report bugs here

 Thu Mar 20th, 2014 at 03:56:16 AM EST

-There is a low, but rising, rumble from the right.
+There is a low, but rising, rumble.
 Last week, GOP House Speaker John Boehner let loose the argument that all the US needs to do to free Europe from dependence on Russian gas imports is to export fracked gas.

 Russia has been playing a much more intricate game than the United States in recent years.
 The resulting imbalance has created a growing threat to global stability, as evidenced last week by Vladimir Putin's invasion of neighboring Ukraine.
 The ability to turn the tables and put the Russian leader in check lies right beneath our feet, in the form of vast supplies of natural energy.